-lupus in dogs: Lupus is a disease that affects a dog’s immune system by attacking its tissues.
-This can be a frightening illness for a dog owner due to the wide variety of life-threatening symptoms they can cause.
+Lupus in dogs: Lupus is a disease that affects a dog’s immune system by attacking its tissues.
+This can be a frightening illness for a dog owner due to the wide variety of life-threatening symptoms it can cause.
 Because of this, it is important for a dog owner to be familiar with lupus and its treatment.

 What is lupus in dogs?